 It would be a total of 30 kilometres of hiking with a cumulative elevation gain of 1,575 metres.
 That’s a big day no matter how you slice it and we decided that we were there to enjoy the beauty of the landscape without making it into an epic event.

-The Cúber to Alaro route via Gorg Blau
+The Cúber to Alaro hike via Gorg Blau

 As it was the Cúber to Alaro route via Gorg Blau was 17 kilometres long with a moderate 555 metres of climbing.
 And that was just fine with me.

 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
 Thank you very much.